-- 1. Has documentation of tolerability and a positive clinical response demonstrated by lab test results, if appropriate for the diagnosis, since starting the requested medication (e.g., decreased LDL-C, decreased triglycerides, etc.); AND - 2.
+- Has documentation of tolerability and a positive clinical response demonstrated by lab test results, if appropriate for the diagnosis, since starting the requested medication (e.g., decreased LDL-C, decreased triglycerides, etc.); AND - 2.
 Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
-Does not have a history of a contraindication to the prescribed medication; AND
+Does not have a contraindication to the prescribed medication; AND

-13 e.g., American Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society, International Atherosclerosis Society
+&lt;sup>12 e.g., American Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society, International Atherosclerosis Society

-14 e.g., American Heart Association/American College of Cardiology, American Association of Clinical Endocrinologists/American College of Endocrinology, American Diabetes Association, National Lipid Association, European Society of Cardiology/European Atherosclerosis Society, International Familial Hypercholesterolaemia Foundation, International Atherosclerosis Society
+&lt;sup>13 e.g., American Heart Association/American College of Cardiology, American Association of Clinical Endocrinologists/American College of Endocrinology, American Diabetes Association, National Lipid Association, European Society of Cardiology/European Atherosclerosis Society, International Familial Hypercholesterolaemia Foundation, International Atherosclerosis Society

-- 4. For a PCSK9 inhibitor, all of the following: - a.
-Is being prescribed the PCSK9 inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
-Will be using the requested PCSK9 inhibitor in addition to one of the following: - i.
-For treatment of HoFH, standard lipid-lowering treatments as recommended by current consensus guidelines 15 - ii.
-For treatment of all other conditions, the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - c.
-Will not be using the requested PCSK9 inhibitor with another PCSK9 inhibitor, an ACL inhibitor, or Juxtapid (lomitapide);
+- 4. For a PCSK9 inhibitor, is using the requested PCSK9 inhibitor in addition to one of the following: - a.
+For treatment of HoFH, standard lipid-lowering treatments as recommended by current consensus guidelines - b.
+For treatment of all other conditions, the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate);

 - 5. For an ACL inhibitor, all of the following: - a.
-Is being prescribed the ACL inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
-Will be using the requested ACL inhibitor in addition to the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - c.
-Will not be using the requested ACL inhibitor concomitantly with simvastatin at a dose of greater than 20 mg daily or pravastatin at a dose of greater than 40 mg daily, - d.
-Will not be using the requested ACL inhibitor with a PCSK9 inhibitor;
+Is prescribed the ACL inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
+Is using the requested ACL inhibitor in addition to the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - If currently taking simvastatin or pravastatin, is not using the requested ACL inhibitor concomitantly with simvastatin at a dose of greater than 20 mg daily or pravastatin at a dose of greater than 40 mg daily;